What is the History of Legal Blogging?

 Legal News and Blogs on the Internet

 Once the "blog" became an entity on the internet, many topic-themed blogs arose.
-In the early 1990s, some of the first blogs dedicated to legal content were created by lawyers interested in giving written commentary on legal issues they considered newsworthy.
-For example, in 2002, Tom Goldstein and Amy Howe founded SCOTUSblog, a husband and wife team who are both lawyers.
-The blog "covers the US Supreme Court comprehensively, without bias and according to the highest journalistic and legal ethical standards."
+In the early 2000s, some of the first blogs dedicated to legal content were created by lawyers interested in giving written commentary on legal issues they considered newsworthy.
+Two prominent examples include:

+• SCOTUSblog: Founded in 2002 by lawyers Tom Goldstein and Amy Howe, this blog "covers the US Supreme Court comprehensively, without bias and according to the highest journalistic and legal ethical standards."
 Anyone interested in US Supreme Court cases can turn to SCOTUSblog for information about writs of certiorari, oral arguments, and decisions.
-Indeed, as the founders of SCOTUSblog explain, "the blog generally reports on every merits case before the court at least three times: before the argument, after an argument, and after the decision."
+Indeed, as the founders explain, "the blog generally reports on every merits case before the court at least three times: before the argument, after an argument, and after the decision."

 Online Marketing for Law Firms and the Rise of the Blawg